Forge

 A Teaching Hospital for SoC.

-- Forge is a centre that SoC runs, open to every student.
+- Forge is a center that SoC runs, open to every student.
 Students earn their way in and up by building, not by applying or pitching.
-They work with SMEs to understand their problems and build customised, effective solutions using relevant technologies - especially, but not only, AI.
+Forge is broad-based by design; it starts with SMEs, whom students work with to understand their problems and build customized, effective solutions using relevant technologies - especially, but not only, AI - and expands outward to larger firms and regulated sectors over time.

 - What students learn at Forge goes far deeper than any internship.
 They come to understand how a business actually works and how technology gets built and implemented inside it - by owning real problems end to end, not watching from the side.
 Because Forge runs alongside the academic calendar, they go further every term, until they are helping co-run Forge itself - finding the SMEs they serve, and picking up the skills of running a business first-hand.